justinorina/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. sets the mode of hello the same as alleh's mode.
 11. adds execute permission to all subdirectories of the current directory for the owner, group and others.
 12. creates a directory called my_dir with permissions 751 in the working directory.
+13. changes the group owner to school from the file hello.